 As the big departure approaches, the pressure is on and the questions run through your mind as a parent: “Will my children fit in?”, “How will they cope with being away from the rest of the family?”, “What will happen if we don’t like our life there?”.

-Admittedly, this is no mean feat.
-For each member, this means adapting to a new life, a new country, a new culture, new friends and sometimes a new language.
-To make a success of this project, discussions will of course be necessary, as well as good administrative, material and psychological preparation.
+It’s true that this is no easy task.
+For each member of the family, it means adapting to a new life, a new country, a new culture, new friends and sometimes a new language.
+To make a success of this project, discussions are of course necessary, as well as good administrative, material and psychological preparation.

 And yet… it’s certainly one of the best decisions you’ll ever make, both for yourself and for your children.
-For a wonderful adventure awaits you (although it will not be without its pitfalls).
+You’ve got a wonderful adventure ahead of you (although it’s not without its pitfalls).

 On the other hand, we tend to think that expatriating solo or as a couple has more advantages than as a tribe: it’s more practical, simpler and so on.
-During preparation, perhaps (less paperwork, no need to look for schools or day-care centers, budget, etc.), but once you’re there: nay !!!!
+During preparation, perhaps (less paperwork, no need to look for a school or day-care center, budget, etc.), but once you’re there: nay !!!!

 Here’s proof by 5 that living abroad as a family has many advantages.
-Expatriating as a group allows you to :
+Expatriating as a family allows you to :

 1- Strengthening the family

 Faced with difficulties and the unknown, people tend to seek refuge with those closest to them.
-“Unity is strength” is a particularly true saying during expatriation: braving the hardships of life abroad, members of the same family will show more solidarity with each other than at home.
+“Unity is strength” is a particularly true saying during expatriation: braving the trials of life abroad, members of the same family will show more solidarity with each other than in their homeland.

-There’s nothing likeexpatriation to bind a family closer together: bonds are strengthened, confidences become more common, moments shared are more numerous, and memories are unforgettable.
+There’s nothing likeexpatriation to bind a family closer together: bonds become closer, confidences more common, shared moments more numerous, and memories unforgettable.

 2- Integrate faster and easier

 Long live school!
-Thanks to her, our little ones will make new friends and discover that friendship transcends borders.
-But the good news is that it will also benefit parents. 😉
+Thanks to school, our little ones will make new friends and discover that friendship transcends borders.
+But the good news is that parents will benefit too 😉

-For adults, the school is a wonderful breeding ground for potential acquaintances and friends.
-The parents who bring their children to this school have a lot in common with you: the children (Bonjour Monsieur La Palissade), the neighborhood, the concerns and the activities.
-There are plenty of subjects to talk about, which makes it easier to approach: homework, teachers, lice, etc. 😀
+As far as adults are concerned, the school is a wonderful breeding ground for potential acquaintances and friends.
+The parents who bring their children to this school have a lot in common with you: the children (Bonjour Monsieur La Palissade), the neighborhood, the concerns and activities.
+There are plenty of subjects to talk about, which makes it easier to approach: homework, teachers, head lice, etc. 😀

 There’s nothing like waiting for hours on a bench (until Junior’s game is over) to strike up a conversation with another “commis d’office”: time flies, don’t you think? 😉